WillSwiston/GeoSuiteInformation/README.md

 I also developed a few tools to help with development.
 Firstly, I wrote a CSS checker to remove unused CSS classes from files.
 This is to reduce the bundle size and therefore the time to load as much as possible.

 I also automated translation of sentences into different languages using Selenium.
 One of the games shows the user a sentence in a different language and asks them to guess the language.
 Because there are so many possible languages, doing each individually would take forever.
 Thankfully, by using Selenium and Google Translate, I was able to create a workflow which does not take much time, and runs automatically.
+I have included the file in this repository in `scripts/Translate.py`

 The last tool generates the minimum distance between every country to each other.
 This is a large script which I go in depth into later.
 There is a preprocessing script which prunes data and makes it formatted correctly, as well as the actual distance generation script.
 All scripts for the website are built using Python3.